Pennsylvania Department of Health

 Initial comments:

-Based on a Medicare/Medicaid Recertification survey, State Licensure survey, and a Civil Rights Compliance survey completed on December 5, 2024, it was determined that The Gardens at York Terrace, was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care and the 28 Pa.
-Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an Abbreviated survey in response to a complaint completed on May 22, 2025, it was determined that The Gardens at York Terrace had deficiencies that have the potential for minimal harm to residents as related to the requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: